bradweinstein/pagerduty-challenge/README.md

 ### Create a PagerDuty trial

-You can create a trial account created at PagerDuty.com
+You can create a trial account at PagerDuty.com with a 14 day license.
+You'll only need one hour to get going with this exercise.

 <img width=15% src="https://github.com/bradweinstein/pagerduty-challenge/blob/master/images/pdsignup.png">